E-Conference/Live-con.com/README.md

 You are ready to use the WWWConference Bundle !!!!!!!!!
 Welcome!!!!!!!!

 One of the most common issue is that folders app/cache and app/logs don't have write access by Symfony.
-To fix this, do a chmod or [a refer here](http://symfony.com/doc/current/book/installation.html#configuration-and-setup) for more informations.
+To fix this, do a chmod or [refer here](http://symfony.com/doc/current/book/installation.html#configuration-and-setup) for more informations.

 #USER MANUAL